labgm/FAIR/README.md

 |                                [default: 2] 2 bases
 |-mmr/--mismatch-right <0 to 0.6> mismatch rate in region 3'
 |                                [default: 0.5] 50% incompatibilities
+|-5dr/--5-dist-rate <0 to 1>      5' distance rate.
+Means that 0.5 the search will always start
+|                                from half the read [default: 0]
+|-rre/--rem-remaining-end         removes any base after the identified adapter [default: disabled]
+|
 |--phred-offset    <33 or 64>     PHRED quality offset in the input reads (33 or 64)
 |                                [default: auto-detect]
 ```